cui-unige/blog-smv/_posts/2018-03-02-assignment.md

 * https://khawerkhaliq.com/blog/swift-value-types-reference-types/
 * ...

-And things get even worse as we keep overloading the assignment operator with more meaning.
+And things get even worse as we keep overloading the assignment operator with more semantics.
 A recent (well it's been 7 years, but many would still consider it recent) addition to C++ is the so-called [move semantics](https://www.cprogramming.com/c++11/rvalue-references-and-move-semantics-in-c++11.html).
 This is a pretty big optimization that can avoid unnecessary copies.